Overview of Access Control with LDAP and PKI

 - Aerospike EE version 4.6 added the

 write(write only) privilege for use in defining custom roles, and added support for specifying network allowlists on these roles.
+External user authentication with LDAP is mutually exclusive with auth for internal users.

 Authentication for internal users